AmbitiousDev101/Grid-Strategy-Game/README.md

 ## Project Overview
-This project is a turn-based strategy game written in C, managing two players competing across a dynamic grid of cities.
-It uses dynamic memory allocation and pointer-based data structures for efficient state and collision management.
-The Dockerfile provided uses a multi-stage build to compile and run the program inside an isolated Linux container.
+A turn-based strategy game written in C where two players compete to take over opponent regions on a dynamic grid.
+Players deploy people to districts and receive directional intelligence when missing targets.
+The game uses dynamic memory allocation, pointer-based data structures, and priority queues for efficient state management and optimal search algorithms.
+Built in C99 with Docker containerization and automated CI/CD through GitHub Actions.